michalporeba/dbablog/_posts/2018-04-09-automated-environmental-checks.md

 * **Act** (as in perform the action you want to test), and finally
 * **Assert** that the outcome matches your expectations

 In unit testing the objective is to test the functionality detached (as much as practical) from the outside environment.
-Obviously that's something that cannot be done when doing environmental checks.
+Obviously, that's something that cannot be done when doing environmental checks.
 After all, the environments is what we are testing, so the AAA becomes CCC
 * **Configure** your context, get the configuration for the the environment you are validating
 * **Collect** the data about your environment
 * **Confirm** the real life matches your expectations

 Describing it like that stopped me going in circles thinking how do I test my tests.
 Now I'm testing my checks and to do that I follow the AAA pattern.
-* I *arrange* my test by mocking my *configure* and *collect* actions
+* I *arrange* my test by mocking my *configure* and *collect* functions
-* I *act* by calling the *confirm* action passing it the mocked details
+* I *act* by calling the *confirm* function passing it the mocked details
 * I *assert* the outcome by checking if the *confirm* action behaved as expected

 Ideally that would be it, write a Pester unit test and then a test for that unit test.
 In practice it is slightly more complex as we have to work with the limitations of PowerShell and Pester (which after all is primarly for unit test not environmental checks)

 ### Code Examples

-Typically my testable check has 4 components in 3 files.
-Here is an example from the dbachecks checking Page Verify option.
+Typically, my testable check has 4 components in 3 files.
+Here is an example from the dbachecks' Page Verify check.

-First we need to write the confirm function and its configuration **confirms\Database.PageVerify.ps1** which could be as simple as:
+First, we need to write the confirm function and its configuration **confirms\Database.PageVerify.ps1** which could be as simple as:
 {% highlight PowerShell linenos %}
 function Confirm-PageVerify {